 This is a non-negotiable step.
 Even if you’re experienced, a professional mechanic can spot underlying issues with the engine, frame, or electrical systems that you might miss.
 Think of it as an expert second opinion to protect your investment.
 If a seller won’t allow an inspection, that’s a major red flag—it likely means they have something to hide.
 A thorough pre-purchase inspection is essential for peace of mind and can save you thousands in future repairs.

-Ignoring the Maintenance History
+The Risk of Ignoring Maintenance History

 A truck’s maintenance log tells its complete story.
 It shows how well the previous owner cared for it, from routine service to major repairs.
 Neglecting to review these records is a huge gamble.
 Ask for a complete history and look for consistency in oil changes, tire rotations, and other essential upkeep.
 A spotty or missing record suggests potential neglect, which could lead to expensive problems for you.
 A detailed vehicle history report can also uncover critical information about the truck’s past that the seller might not mention.

-Forgetting to Calculate Total Ownership Costs
+Look Beyond the Sticker Price: Calculate Total Ownership Costs

 The sticker price is just one part of the equation.
 A common mistake is underestimating the ongoing expenses of owning a heavy-duty truck.
 Before you buy, you need to budget for the total cost of ownership, which includes insurance, fuel, tires, and routine maintenance.
 A truck that seems like a bargain initially could cost you more in the long run if it has poor fuel economy or requires frequent repairs.
 Do the math beforehand to ensure the truck you choose fits both your operational needs and your long-term budget.